DavidHayes2/CleanData/README.md

 4. Merge the test and training data sets to create one data set.

-5. Use descriptive activity names to name the activities (link with Activity Meta Data)
+5. Use descriptive activity names to name the activities (link with Activity Meta Data); replacing activity ids in the data with descriptive terms which are words (used **match** function).

 6. Appropriately label the data set with descriptive variable names

 7. Identify measurements on the mean and standard deviation and create one data set (using *grep*).
-86 variables were identifed with grep searching for **mean* and *std**.
+86 variables were identifed with grep searching for **mean** and **std**.

-8. Create a second, independent tidy data set with the average of each variable for each activity and each subject using *aggregate* function.
+8. Create a second, independent tidy data set with the average (using **mean**) of each variable for each activity and each subject using *aggregate* function.
 Each Subject is processed individually.

-9. Tidy Column Names (remove round brackets & commas and make more meaninful Subject and Activity Names)
+9. Tidy Column Names (remove round brackets & commas and make more meaninful Subject and Activity Names).

 ### Output Processing:

-10. Write the tidy data set to a text file
+10. Write the tidy data set to a text file.